Welcoming Jeff Kreshel to West Yost: Expanding Quality & Enhancing Connections in the Pacific Northwest

 Core Moolenkamp: What excites you most about joining the West Yost team?

-Jeff: What excites me the most is the opportunity to work with like-minded colleagues with an emphasis and focus on water engineering and both the opportunity and challenge of helping West Yost expand its geographic footprint into the Puget Sound region.
-I have spent all of my 35+ year career working in the Puget Sound and am excited to introduce a vast network of local agency clients to the services and capabilities that the West Yost team offers.
+Jeff: What excites me the most is the opportunity to work with like-minded colleagues with an emphasis and focus on water engineering and the opportunity and challenge of helping West Yost expand its geographic footprint into the Puget Sound region.
+I have spent all of my 35+ year career working in the Puget Sound and am ready to introduce a vast network of local agency clients to the services and capabilities that the West Yost team offers.

 Core Moolenkamp: What’s your approach to building meaningful, trust-based relationships with clients?